iWinston/typeorm-plus/docs/example-with-express.md

 ```

 Now you can compile and run your project.
-You should have express server running now with working routes.
+You should have a express server running now with working routes.
 However those routes do not return any content yet.

 ## Adding TypeORM to the application